settle-club/java-integration-sdk/documentation/platform/CUSTOMER.md

 | body | [RepaymentRequest](#RepaymentRequest) | yes | Request body |

-use this api to redirect user for repayment.
+Use this API to get repayment link.
+User should be redirected to this URL to complete the repayment.

 *Returned Response:*